aleweichandt/react-global-state-hook/README.md

 Mate State is just global state hook made as simple as possible.

-This library allows to share a `useState` hook across several components.
+This library allows to share a `useState` or `useReducer` hook across several components.

 ---